 My favourite thing about Kyoto was that it had everything I associate with Japan: a strong sense of tradition, old wooden buildings, ancient pagodas, pristine gardens, cherry blossoms, peaceful landscapes, and even geisha.

-This may be bold, but I think that Kyoto is one of a select few cities that everyone should experience at least once in their lifetime.
-So please, if you go to Japan, do not miss out on Kyoto!
+This may be bold, but I think Kyoto is one of a select few cities that everyone should experience at least once in their lifetime.
+And it definitely should be included in any Japan itinerary, especially if it’s your first trip to Japan.
+So please, if you go to Japan, do not miss out on visiting Kyoto!

 Tips for Visiting Kyoto